What is a wallet address? ๐

 Using addresses is pretty simple.
 Suppose you have a friend who asks for some crypto.
 You can simply ask for his crypto wallet address and send the desired amount from your wallet to his wallet.

 There is an important difference to know between addresses and private keys.
-Crypto wallet addresses can be shared publicly but the private key should not be shared with anyone.
+Crypto wallet addresses can be shared publicly but the private key must not be shared with anyone.
 Many websites are scamming users by asking for their private keys and several have lost crypto worth thousands of dollars as a consequence.